okarkach/DataVisualizationTableauTrack/CourseOutline.md

 - Lesson 2.1 – Exploring the data types and data distributions

-o Learning Objectives: Building an intuition on the nature of the data presented in the data set and the distribution of data in the fields of interest
+o Learning Objective: Building an intuition on the nature of the data presented in the data set and the distribution of data in the fields of interest

 - Lesson 2.2 - Cleaning operations on Tableau Prep

-o Learning Objectives: Exploring with the different cleaning operations on Tableau Prep
+o Learning Objective: Exploring with the different cleaning operations on Tableau Prep

 - Lesson 2.3 – Filtering Values

-o Learning Objectives: Filtering data rows using conditions, calculated fields, or date ranges
+o Learning Objective: Filtering data rows using conditions, calculated fields, or date ranges

 - Lesson 2.4 – Editing, Grouping, and Replacing Values

-o Learning Objectives: Learn how to group a set of values using the built in Tableau prep algorithms and replace them to correct misspellings
+o Learning Objective: Learn how to group a set of values using the built in Tableau prep algorithms and replace them to correct misspellings

 **Chapter 3**– Combining Data

 - Lesson 4.1 – Unions

-o Learning Objectives: Define unions and how to use the drag and drop option to combine fields using them
+o Learning Objective: Define unions and how to use the drag and drop option to combine fields using them

 - Lesson 4.2 – Fixing Mismatched Fields

-o Learning Objectives: Learn how to identify and fix mismatched fields after a union operation
+o Learning Objective: Learn how to identify and fix mismatched fields after a union operation

 - Lesson 4.2 – A refresher on Joins

-o Learning Objectives: Provide a quick refresher on the different type of joins
+o Learning Objective: Provide a quick refresher on the different type of joins

 - Lesson 4.3 – Joins on Tableau Prep

-o Learning Objectives: Learn how to perform joins, select the type of join, and modify the join by fields in case the suggested fields were incorrect
+o Learning Objective: Learn how to perform joins, select the type of join, and modify the join by fields in case the suggested fields were incorrect

 **Chapter 4**– Case Study

 - 4.1 – Putting it All Together

-o Learning Objectives: Reviewing all the concepts covered so far and introducing an application on a real-world dataset
+o Learning Objective: Reviewing all the concepts covered so far and introducing an application on a real-world dataset

 - 4.2 – Exploring the Data

-o Learning Objectives: Identify data types and distributions
+o Learning Objective: Identifying data types and  data distributions of fields of interest

 - 4.3 - Data Cleaning Steps using the Flow Pane

-o Learning Objectives: Checking and fixing data type errors and using grouping and replacing to correct misspellings
+o Learning Objective: Checking and fixing data type errors and using grouping and replacing to correct misspellings

 - 4.4 – Adding a Union and a Join steps

-o Learning Objectives: Using Unions and Joins to merge data and cleaning the newly joined data
+o Learning Objective: Using Unions and Joins to merge data and cleaning the newly joined data

 - 4.5 – Wrapping up & Final Thoughts